Pavin Smith Player Props: Diamondbacks vs. Padres

 Pavin Smith At The Plate

-- He has homered in two of seven games played this season, and in 8.3% of his plate appearances.
+- He has homered in two of eight games played this season, and in 8% of his plate appearances.

-- In five games this year (71.4%), Smith has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (62.5%), Smith has picked up an RBI, including two games with multiple runs batted in.

-- In four games this season (57.1%), he has scored, including multiple runs twice.
+- He has scored in four of eight games (50.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.